PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

 ### Build succeeds but it doesn't show the document on the device

-Please make sure that your license key is properly set in the `AndroidManifest.xml`!
+Please make sure that your license key is properly set via `PSPDFKit.setLicenseKey()`.
 You can also open a new terminal window and type `adb logcat` to see exactly what's happening on your device.
 When searching for "PSPDFKit" you should be able to search for the error rather easily.

 ### Can't find version for a specific support library